mietek/pol/README.md

 #### 3.5.1 Return stack

 This stack stores return information.
 One use is to store the return address for subroutines, when subroutine calls use an index register.
 The last-in first-out nature of a stack is exactly the behavior required for nested subroutine calls.
-We will later encounter several other kinds of return inforrmation that can be stored in the same stack.
+We will later encounter several other kinds of return information that can be stored in the same stack.
 It is important not to attempt to combine the return stack and the parameter stack.
 They are not synchronized.
 8 words is probably enough space for the return stack.

 #### 3.5.2 Parameter stack

 This stack is the one I intend when I say simply stack.
 Numbers, constants, variables are all placed on this stack, as will be discussed later.
 This stack is used to pass parameters among routines.
 Each routine can find its arguments there, regardless of how many other parameters are present, or how long ago they were placed there.
 You should not implement a parameter stack less than 16 words long.

 A valuable refinement to the parameter stack is to set aside a register to hold the word on top of the stack.
-Several rules must be religously observed if this is not to cause trouble:
+Several rules must be religiously observed if this is not to cause trouble:

 -   You must never use this register for any other purpose.
 -   You must keep this register full; no flag to indicate that it's empty.